Native American self-determination: Ada Deer

-Ada Deer (b.
-1935) is a leader of the Menominee tribe, which has a reservation in Wisconsin.
+Ada Deer (1935-2023) was a leader of the Menominee tribe, which has a reservation in Wisconsin.
 In the 1960s, Deer helped mobilize her tribe to oppose the government's proposed termination of its relationship with the federal government.
 By 1972, Deer had gained support for her tribe's movement, and many governors, senators, and congressman gave her and the Menominee tribe their full-fledged approval.
 Deer fought against the Interior Committee chairman (Wayne Aspinall), who supported the tribe's termination, and their loss of 250000 acre of communal land under termination policies.
 Ada Deer continued to lobby for the Menominee Restoration Act.
 After Aspinall failed to win an election, the tribe prevailed and the act was signed by President Nixon.
-Ada Deer (along with such people as Lucy Covington) is one of the early examples of self-determination in tribal members; her efforts helped restore all the terminated lands back to the Menominee tribe.
+Ada Deer (along with such people as Lucy Covington) was one of the early examples of self-determination in tribal members; her efforts helped restore all the terminated lands back to the Menominee tribe.

 D'Arcy McNickle

-D'Arcy McNickle (Cree and Salish-Kootenai) was a member of the Flathead reservation.
+D'Arcy McNickle (Cree and Salish-Kootenai) was a member of the Flathead Indian Reservation.
 He served as the chair of a committee of Indian leaders at the 1961 American Indian Chicago Conference, and crafted an Indian policy called "Declaration of Indian purpose."
 The policy outlined many solutions to the problems of termination.
 It was a sign of change in the 1960s and 1970s when the termination era ended.
 The "Declaration of Indian purpose" was given to President John F. Kennedy by the National Congress of American Indians.
 The tribal governments started to bypass the BIA and focus on self-determination plans.